chiragsakhuja/lc3tools/docs/GRADE.md

 sim.run();
 ```

-The `setRunInstLimit` sets the maximum number of instructions to 50000.
-The
+The `setRunInstLimit` function sets the maximum number of instructions to 50000.
-`run` function will execute the program until the program halts or the
+The `run` function will execute the input program until the program halts or the
 instruction limit is reached.